skip to Main Content

 Examples of the Impact of Technological Factors

 • An IT support firm with hundreds of individual and small business customers wished to increase its efficiency while at the same time providing better customer service.
 For example, each time they assisted a client, they had to send an invoice and charge the invoiced amount on the client’s credit card.
 The problem was that they had to ask for the credit card number each time they created an invoice.
-Customers could not understand why they couldn’t just keep each client’s card number on file.
+Customers could not understand why they couldn’t keep each client’s card number on file.
 After all, it works for Amazon and American Airlines.
 The problem was that their merchant processor did not allow them to keep cards on file.
-They solved their problem by moving to a new merchant processor who required them to install software that protected not only customer information such as credit cards but also other sensitive business information.
+They solved their problem by moving to a new merchant processor that required them to install software that protected customer information such as credit cards and other sensitive business information.

 This is Part 5 of our series on PESTEL analyses.
 Go to Part 4 here.
 Our next post in this series will be on the Environmental factors to be considered in a PESTEL analysis.